kununu/collections/docs/collection-trait.md

 ## empty

-Internally is checking if the `ArrayIterator::count` returns 0
+Internally is checking if the `ArrayIterator::count` returns 0.

 ## has

 Internally, this method is calling the PHP [in_array](https://www.php.net/manual/en/function.in-array.php) to check if the element is in the array representation of the collection (obtained via `toArray` method).

 Please note that since it's using `in_array` it can produce unexpected results when using loose checking.

+### hasMultipleItems

+Internally is checking if the `ArrayIterator::count` returns a number greater than 1.

 ## keys